ChilliCream/graphql-workshop/docs/4-schema-design.md

 ### Offer plural versions fields and be precise about field names

 With GraphQL, we want to think about efficiency a lot.
-For instance, we offer mutations with one `input` argument so that clients can assign this from one variable.
+For instance, we offer mutations with one `input` argument so that clients can assign this argument from one variable without needing to deconstruct.
 Almost every little aspect in GraphQL is done so that you can request data more efficiently.
 That is why we also should design our schema in such a way that we allow users of our API to fetch multiple entities in one go.

 Sure, we technically can do that already.